lucifertrj/Lats-Agent-RecSys/README.md

 # Lats-Agent-RecSys using LlamaIndex

-This repository demonstrates a practical implementation of Language Agent Tree Search (LATS) using LlamaIndex in building an intelligent product recommendation system.
-Built with Streamlit and powered by the SambaNova LLM, the application provides personalized product recommendations across multiple categories including Cameras, Laptops, Smartphones, and Smart Home Devices.
-The system integrates real-time market data through DuckDuckGo search, allowing for up-to-date recommendations based on user preferences, budget constraints, and specific feature requirements.
-This implementation showcases LATS's capability to combine reasoning (understanding user requirements), acting (searching product information), and planning (constructing optimal recommendations) in a real-world application.
+This repository demonstrates a practical implementation of ``Language Agent Tree Search (LATS)`` using ``LlamaIndex`` in building an intelligent product recommendation system.
+Built with ``Streamlit`` and powered by the ``SambaNova LLM``, the application provides personalized product recommendations across multiple categories including Cameras, Laptops, Smartphones, and Smart Home Devices.
+The system integrates real-time market data through ``DuckDuckGo search``, allowing for up-to-date recommendations based on user preferences, budget constraints, and specific feature requirements.

 ### Language Agent Tree Search (LATS)